Arizona’s Vehicle License Tax (VLT), Explained

 Calculating VLT for a new car

 Let’s say you buy a new car for $20,000 and you need to calculate and pay your VLT.
-Here’s how to do it.
+Here’s how you can figure this out your VLT with just a calculator.

 First, subtract 60% from the base retail price.
 For example, $20,000 - 60% gives us $12,000.